vexys001/RandoTracker/docs/IterationPlans/plan-iteration1.md

     - **PostConditions**:
       - An instance of the ItemList is created.
       - for each element extracted:
-        - An instance of an Item is created
+        - An instance of an Item is created.
         - Each Item created is associated to the ItemList.
       - An instance of the ButtonList is created.
-      - For each item(Item) of the ItemList:
+      - For each Item of the ItemList:
         - An instance of an ItemButton is created.
         - Each ItemButton created is associated to the ButtonList.